nexusriot/omegagrid-agent-go/DESIGN.md

    pass whatever slice of `cfg` the executor needs (timeouts, enable flags).
 3. Return `map[string]any{"error": "..."}, nil` for user-facing failures rather
    than a Go error, so the agent sees the reason and can react to it.
+4. Add the schema to `allSchemas()` in `internal/skills/builtin/skills_test.go` and bump the count in `TestEverySchemaIsWellFormed`; add the required parameter to the `want` map in `TestRequiredParametersAreDeclared`.
+The suite fails without this on purpose — it is what keeps the inventory honest.
+5. If the skill handles credentials, add it to `sensitiveSkills` in `internal/agent/agent.go` so its args and result are redacted in the audit log (`/api/invocations` has no authentication in front of it).
+6. Update the counts and tables that name skills: the README skill table and its "(N total)" heading, and in this document §2's `builtin/` line, §3.5's file table, and the three "all N skills" mentions.

 ### Adding a new markdown skill at runtime